OnlyLys/Leaper/contributing.md

 1. Open the directory in VS Code: via `Open Folder` in the editor or `code <directory>` in command line.
 2. Run the extension by executing the `Start Debugging` command.
 The default keybinding for `Start Debugging` is `F5`.

+## Testing the Extension

+Aside from testing the extension manually, the automatic testing suite should be run to make sure the code performs as expected.
+To do so, open the debug panel and run `Extension Tests`.

 ## Contributing to the Repository

 Fork the repository on GitHub and make any changes over there.
 After that, make a pull request.